 Best Tombs to Visit in the Valley of the Kings

 Of the 11 tombs that were open to the public during our visit, we visited nine of them.
 Six are on the included entrance ticket and three are tombs with an extra ticket.

-Of the eight available tombs to visit on the main entry ticket, our three favorites were Ramesses IV, Ramesses III, and Tausert and Seknakht.
-The tomb of Ramesses IX is also very nice.
+Of the ten available tombs to visit on the main entry ticket, our three favorites were Ramesses IV, Tausert and Seknakht, and the tomb of Ramesses IX is also very nice.
 We also really liked KV 11, Ramesses III.

 The tombs that require an extra ticket are amazing, each for a slightly different reason.
 Since you pay extra to visit these tombs, they tend to be less crowded than the included tombs.
 Plus, the artwork on the walls and ceiling are dazzling, with vibrant colors, intricate carvings, and well-preserved artwork.